logicplace/pm-dev-docs/hardware/cpu/bios.md

 No official software uses this.

-### Enter low speed operation
+### Enter low power operation

 Called via `INT [74h]`

-This causes the PM to enter low speed operation mode, clocking the CPU off of OSC1 instead of OSC3.
+This causes the PM to enter low power operation mode, clocking the CPU off of OSC1 instead of OSC3.
 This saves power but limits the capabilities of the PM.

 TODO: discussion of limitations